-- One finance lease with NAB for golf carts.
-The lease commenced in January 2019 and expires in December 2022. - Two finance leases for bar tables and stools.
-One with Thorn Finance which expires in November 2022. - Three finance leases with Toro Finance for lawn mowers which were originally due to expire in September 2021, December 2023 and February 2024.
-The finance leases were suspended due to COVID-19 hardship and are now due to expire in December 2021, March 2024 and May 2024. - One finance lease with NAB for bistro equipment.
+- Two finance leases for bar tables and stools.
+One with Thorn Finance expiring in November 2022. - Three finance leases with Toro Finance for lawn mowers expiring in December 2023 and February 2024. - One finance lease with NAB for bistro equipment.
 The lease commenced in November 2018 and was to expire in November 2023.
 The finance lease was suspended due to COVID-19 hardship and is now due to expire in March 2024. - One finance lease with NAB for refrigeration equipment.
 The lease commenced in October 2018 and was to expire in October 2023.
-The finance lease was suspended due to COVID-19 hardship and is now due to expire in April 2024. - One finance lease for a printer which expires October 2023. - One finance lease for the phone system which expires August 2022. - One finance lease for a GPS system which expires June 2023
+The finance lease was suspended due to COVID-19 hardship and is now due to expire in April 2024. - One finance lease for a printer which expires October 2023. - One finance lease for a GPS system which expires June 2023.